![]() |

 S-video inputs for all your sources for future upgrades if you

+purchase a new TV with s-video inputs.
 With any option you pursue you actually only need three a/v inputs

 since your antenna will connect directly to your TV (one each for your DVD